henrikstranneheim/MIP_api/docs/setup.rst

 **Program/Modules**

-- Perl `YAML.pm`_ module, since this is not included in the Perl standard distribution (if you want to supply config files to MIP)
+- Perl `YAML.pm`_ module, since this is not included in the Perl standard distribution (if you want to supply config and qc files to MIP)
 - Simple Linux Utility for Resource Management (`SLURM`_)
 - `FastQC`_
 - `Mosaik`_